 Note: It contains installers for other Shadowsocks packages as well.

-The installer will generate and display the final config.
+!! the installer will generate and display the final config.
 It displays Private IP (not public IP).
 So make sure you use Public IP within client apps.
-As I mentioned EARLIER, you can find your public IP within the corresponding AWS EC2 instance page or run this command to display the public IP:
+As I mentioned EARLIER, you can find your public IP within the corresponding AWS EC2 instance page or run the command below to display the public IP

 $ wget -qO- -t1 -T2 ipinfo.io/ip